md-5/SmallPlugins/DeathStuff/README.md

 DeathStuff
 ==========

-oes stuff to players during death / PvP.
+Does stuff to players during death / PvP.